xh/hoist-react/.github/pull_request_template.md

 - [ ] Updated doc comments / prop-types (or N/A)
 - [ ] Reviewed and tested on Mobile (or N/A)
 - [ ] Created Toolbox branch / PR (link provided here, or N/A)

+> **Pull request reviewers:** when merging this P/R, please consider using a *squash commit* to collapse multiple intermediate commits into a single commit representing the overall feature change.
+This helps keep the commit log clean and easy to scan across releases.